-An annual seasonal flu shot vaccine (the nasal spray flu vaccine should not be used during 2017-2018. ) is the best way to reduce the chances that you will get seasonal flu and spread it to others.
+An annual seasonal flu shot vaccine is the best way to reduce the chances that you will get seasonal flu and spread it to others.
 When more people get vaccinated against the flu, less flu can spread through that community.
+Influenza viruses typically circulate from late fall through early Spring.